earth-mover/icechunk/spec/icechunk_spec.md

 When it tries to commit, it attempts to create the file corresponding to sequence number _N + 1_ in an atomic "create if not exists" operation.
 If this succeeds, the commit is successful.
 If this fails (because another client created that file already), the commit fails.
-At this point, the client may choose retry its commit and create sequence number _N + 2_.
+At this point, the client may choose retry its commit (possibly re-reading the updated data) and then create sequence number _N + 2_.

 Branch references are stored in the `r/` directory within a subdirectory corresponding to the branch name: `r/$BRANCH_NAME/`.
 Branch names may not contain the `/` character.